 Skip to Content

-Koh Samui 4 Days Itinerary – Things to do + Where to Stay and Play
+Koh Samui 4 Days Itinerary: Things to do + Where to Stay

 Part of the Chumphon Archipelago, Koh Samui is the second largest island in Thailand, other than being one of the most famous ones.
 It has a total area of 228km squared and is a melting pot of local cultures and practices.

-I’ve personally loved my time in Koh Samui, and I wish I had scheduled even more days on the island.
+I personally loved my time in Koh Samui, and I wish I had scheduled even more days on the island.
+There really is so much to see and do!

 How to get to Koh Samui

-➤ The easiest way to get to Koh Samui is to fly from Bangkok.
-There are about 19 flights a day directly from Bangkok to Koh Samui; tickets can be cheaper if booked in advance, but they are usually around $100 one way.
+▶️ The easiest way to get to Koh Samui is to fly from Bangkok.
+There are about 19 flights a day directly to the island.
+Tickets can be cheaper if booked in advance, but they are usually around $100 one way.

-➤ If you’re not a fan of flying, or want to save some money, you can also get a train from Bangkok to Surat Thani.
-Once you arrive there, it’s a simple ferry crossing to Koh Samui.
+▶️ There’s also the possibility of taking the train from Bangkok to Surat Thani, followed by a ferry ride to Koh Samui.
 The overnight train is the safest option, and it means you don’t have to sacrifice a day of your holiday, or pay for overnight accommodation.
 As with flights, it’s best to book your tickets in advance.
+BOOK YOUR TRAIN TICKETS HERE

-➤ The last option is a bus from Bangkok to Surat Thani + ferry.
-This is the cheapest way to get to Koh Samui, but also the longest.
+▶️ The last option is taking a bus from Bangkok to Surat Thani, followed by a ferry.
+This is the cheapest way to make the journey, but also the longest.
 If you can, I recommend you to book your ticket in advance to make sure you get a seat.
-Especially in high season, buses can get full!
+Especially in the high season, buses can get full!

-Once you arrive in Surat Thani, you just jump on the ferry.
-The best option is to to buy a combined bus and ferry ticket to help you save money and time.
+Once you arrive in Surat Thani, just jump on the ferry.
+The best option is to to buy a combined bus and ferry ticket to help you save money and time. ➥ GET YOUR COMBO TICKET HERE

-➤ If you are coming from Chiang Mai (check out why you shouldn’t miss visiting Chiang Mai while in Thailand!), there is one direct flight a day with Bangkok Airways from/to Koh Samui.
+▶️ If you are coming from Chiang Mai there is one direct flight a day with Bangkok Airways from/to Koh Samui.

 Where to stay in Koh Samui